“Everything looks pretty good in the world at the moment. Property and share prices have gone up a lot. Why buy gold now?”

 •Why Buy Gold Timeless Reason No 5: Every fiat (government decreed) currency has eventually gone to zero throughout history

 Today we are in the unique situation where every currency on the planet is a totally unbacked fiat currency.
 And history has shown that no fiat currency lasts forever.
 So buy gold as it can’t go to zero and will always be worth something, if a few thousand years of history is any indication.
 Learn more: Why Buy Gold?
 No Fiat Currency Lasts Forever – What About the NZ Dollar?.

 •Why Buy Gold Timeless Reason No 6: Used as money for millennia

 Because gold is a store of value, unit of account and medium of exchange.
 Learn more about why gold is money: What Good is a Bar of Gold When the Shelves are Empty?

 It’s interesting that people have no trouble believing property prices can go up year after year, but struggle to comprehend why it is that gold is rising in price.
 Even though both are often driven by the same factors such as easy money, low interest rates and expanding debt.

 We believe it is paper currency that is in a bubble not gold.
-That is, that as gold reflects the amount of paper currency in existence we can therefore state that there is no limit to how high gold can go.
+That is, because gold reflects the amount of paper currency in existence we can therefore state that there is no limit to how high gold can go.
 With Central Banks the world over continuing to create more currency out of thin air, the paper bubble can be inflated much higher yet.
-So there are still plenty of valid reasons to why gold gold.

 Can you think of any other reasons to buy gold?
 Share them with us and other readers – Leave a comment below!